generoi/genero-conf/README.md

 ##### Update/Install Drupal modules.

 As `drush pm-update` and `drush pm-install` run within the VM and rsync is one-way, the files created will be one the host only.
+So you have two options:

+1. Fetch the modules locally with `drush dl foobar`
+2. Let them be resynced to the VM.
+3. Run the updates on the VM using `drush @dev updatedb`

+Alternatively

 1. Exit the `vagrant gatling-rsync-auto` process if you have it running, this might override the new code before you can act.